• Skip to primary navigation

 Instructions

-• In a bowl weigh out the plain flour, porridge oats, desiccated coconut and caster sugar, and stir together
+• In a mixing bowl, stir together the plain flour, porridge oats, desiccated coconut, golden caster sugar, bicarbonate of soda and salt

 • Pour the butter mixture into the flour mixture and mix it all together well

-• Scoop out balls of the mixture, shape and flatten them and place onto the baking trays leaving plenty of space in between each one
+• Divide the mixture into 14, I used 47g per biscuit.
+Using your hands, shape them into balls and sightly flatten them.
+Place onto the baking trays leaving plenty of space in between each one (at least 2 inches)

 • Bake for around 12 minutes until golden brown.
-Let them cool on the tray for a few minutes, then move them to a cooling rack to fully cool
+Let them cool on the tray for at least 10 minutes, then move them to a cooling rack to fully cool

-• Stored in an airtight container, the biscuits will last for 2-3 weeks
+• Stored in an airtight container, the biscuits will last for up tp 2 weeks

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!